Bachelor of Science (Psychological Science)

 Australian Psychological Society

-Completed the UTAS University Preparation Program (or an equivalent qualification offered by an Australian University).
+Completed the UTAS University Preparation Program (or an equivalent qualification offered by an Australian University); OR

 Work and Life